40-Acres/loan-contracts/script/MARKET_DEPLOY_README.md

 **What it deploys:**
 - Diamond proxy with all facets
 - Wallet listings, offers, matching, router
-- External adapters (Vexy, OpenX)
+- External adapters (Base only: Vexy, OpenX)
+  - Note: Adapters are added to the diamond with their direct-call selectors (`takeVexyListing`, `takeOpenXListing`)
+  - They're also registered via `setExternalAdapter()` for router delegatecall usage
+  - Optimism: No external adapters deployed (Vexy/OpenX don't exist on OP)

 **What works after Script 1:**
 - ✅ Wallet listings (NFTs in user wallets)
-- ✅ External marketplace integrations
+- ✅ External marketplace integrations (Base: Vexy/OpenX, Optimism: none yet)
 - ✅ Offers (with `debtTolerance = 0` only)
-- ✅ Matching with wallet listings
+- ✅ Matching with wallet listings (and external listings on Base)
 - ✅ All payment tokens

 **What requires Script 2:**